 As a self-funded student you will be able to pay the fee of the first year in two installments (first installment in May, second before August).
 After completion of the first academic year you will be invited to pay the fee for the second year.
 This second year fee should be paid in one installment.

 After being accepted to the programme, you will receive the request to pay the first part of the participation fee of year 1 of 1000 euro.
 Only after payment of this part your place in IMBRSea at the starting university will be secured.
 The second part of the participation fee should be paid by 1 August of the year in which you start the programme.

 The fee for the second academic year should be paid prior to 1 August again, once you have succesfully completed your first year.

-During your thesis, organized during the fourth semester, you are enrolled at Ghent University.
+During your thesis you are enrolled at Ghent University.
 Depending on where you studied during your third semester, you may also be enrolled at the third semester University.
-Thesis insurance is covered by your enrollment at Ghent University.
+Thesis insurance is covered via your enrollment at Ghent University.